The Future of Management Depends on Access to People Data

-This chasm is what Visier’s VP of People Analytics, Ian Cook, and his fellow council members at the People Intelligence Alliance have coined the “People Impact Gap.”
+This chasm is what Visier’s VP of People Analytics, Ian Cook has coined the “People Impact Gap.”
 It’s where managers cannot access the answers they need about their people in order to make better business decisions.

 The future of management is in the people answers